inventree/inventree-docs/docs/companies/so.md

 Once the "Add Line Item" form opens, select a part in the list.

 !!! warning
-    Only parts that have the "Salable" attribute enabled will be shown and can be selected in this step
+    Only parts that have the "Salable" attribute enabled will be shown and can be selected

 Fill out the rest of the form then click on <span class="badge inventree confirm">Submit</span>